In general, there are 2 chips that are agreed to be the most game-changing chips in the series:

 In Battle Network 3, Variable Sword was an even bigger Game Breaker than its future counterpart.
 It only did 160 damage, but with the right button combo, this could be turned into four attacks, one in each element, which meant that if your opponent had any sort of elemental affinity, it would do an easy 800 damage (160 x 5) without boosts.
 And unlike Neo Variable Sword (detailed further below), this version was just a standard chip, meaning that you could have up to four copies of it in your folder.

 Variable Sword is considered the second most broken standard chip in BN3.
 The most broken goes to the Sensor family.
 What did it do?
 It puts a Killer Eye in front of you that checks in a straight line had it been put on the middle line (diagonal otherwise).
 If it hits, it does damage that pierces Mercy Invincibility, stuns the victim, breaks obstacles and you can move away immediately after using the chip.
-It doesn't deal as much damage as Variable Sword did, but it forces you to stand on ONE row and being open to attack, or move and open to attack and with proper timing, it can even stunlock.
-It's even deadlier if you supplement this chip with Icestage, which doubles electric attacks on ice.
+It doesn't deal as much damage as Variable Sword did, but since it locks down the center row, the opponent is forced to the sides and become open to attack, or cross the Killer Eye and risk getting paralyzed.
+Catching someone in the Killer Eye's sights leaves them vulnerable to your own attacks, and while they're recovering from your heavy hits, the Killer Eye will fire again and stunlock them.
+It's even deadlier if you supplement this chip with Ice Stage, as electric attacks deal double damage on ice panels.
 With this combo, most of the bosses can be taken down quickly and you can easily obtain the V4 chips.
 The Sensor chips return in 6, but they react much more slowly, allowing the opposing player to deal with them before risking triggering the beam.

 Ever wonder why area locking was nerfed after 3?
 There were quite a few chips that deal more damage depending on how little space the opponent has.
 Like Meteor, which deals 40 per hit, and normally has 30 hits spaced out over 9 tiles, meaning a single target (which takes up only one) will get hit 3 (or 4) times, for 120 to 160 damage.
 Not so bad, right?
 Arealock the target to one square, and you have a single target being hit 30 times.
 That's 1200 damage.
 Oh, and it's multi-hit, which means you can stack attack-boosting chips, and due to the incredible number of hits this card makes, the damage reaches ludicrous levels capable of instantly killing Bonus Bosses.
 Because of this and subsequent shenanigans, in 4 onwards, you can never steal your opponent's last column.